Make America Decent Again (R.I.P. Jimmy Carter)

 As an aside:

-Before my kids started refusing the tests I loved them for the information they provided.
-It didn’t tell me anything I didn’t already know about my own children, but it’s nice to see shady test-metrics verify it, and results informed the academic priorities moving forward for my students.
+Before my kids started refusing what became high stakes tests, I loved those tests for the information they provided.
+It didn’t tell me anything I didn’t already know about my own children, but it’s nice to see shady test metrics verify it, and results informed the academic priorities moving forward for my students.
 But it’s more about how tests became the measure instead of a measure.
-And it’s more about the demeaning and dismissing of people who actually exemplify the brass ring of critical thought so highly praised in education today (a.k.a. special interests that show up with concerns for short-lived “listening tours” that end because edu-fakers don’t like to be challenged, and white suburban moms who find out their child isn’t brilliant…you know, professionals and parents).
+And it’s more about the demeaning and dismissing of people who actually exemplify the brass ring of critical thought so highly praised in education today (a.k.a. special interests that show up with concerns for short-lived “listening tours” that end because edu-fakers don’t like to be challenged, and white suburban moms who find out their child isn’t brilliant- you know, professionals and parents.

 Okay, I am back.
 On to “choice”.